multinetlab-amsterdam/projects/KPS_prediction_2026/README.md

 ## Functional status prediction in contrast-enhancing glioma
 This is the official code repository for the paper: **Predicting long-term postoperative functional status in contrast-enhancing glioma**.

+Patient data are not publicly available due to privacy/ethical restrictions; access may be requested from the corresponding author pending institutional approval.

 The article is currently under review.
 Publicly available links are available below:

 **Preregistration:** [View on OSF](https://osf.io/f29xm/overview)